cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

     [Tooltip("Use webcam feed as input")]
     public bool useWebcam = false;

-    [Tooltip("The GameObject with the video player component")] public GameObject videoPlayer;

     [Tooltip("The screen for viewing preprocessed images")]
     public Transform videoScreen;
 ```